 But you’ll also get a $100 property credit every year at select properties, an application fee credit for TSA Pre✓® or Global Entry, Priority Pass Select airport lounge membership, Marriott Bonvoy Gold elite status and more.

 You may also want to consider a card with more flexible redemption options.
 With the Chase Sapphire Preferred, for instance, you can transfer your points to Marriott, IHG, Hyatt or a number of airlines, giving you more versatility.
-The card also offers benefits with DoorDash, including a DashPass membership and a huge welcome bonus of 100,000 bonus points after you spend $4,000 in the three months from account opening.
+The card also offers a huge welcome bonus that’s almost certain to attract your attention.

 The Bottom Line